bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 [^6]: He mentions this in the context of the "Approximate Ratios" quality estimation method (which indeed becomes unreliable for low qualities).
 It's not clear to me if other methods such as the one used by ImageMagick are also affected by this.

-[^7]: More precisely, each value in the `sums` lists represents the sum of all "standard" quantization values for a particular quality level.
+[^7]: More precisely, each value in the `sums` lists represents the sum of all "standard" quantization coefficients for a particular quality level.
 Similarly, each value in the `hashes` lists represents a value of `qvalue` for a particular quality level in the "standard" tables.